dapr/components-contrib/secretstores/akeyless/README.md

 | `k8sAuthConfigName` | No | If using the k8s auth method, specify the name of the k8s auth config. | `k8s-auth-config` |
 | `k8sGatewayUrl` | No | The gateway URL that where the k8s auth config is located. | `http://gw.akeyless.svc.cluster.local:8000` |
 | `k8sServiceAccountToken` | No | If using the k8s auth method, specify the service account token.
 If not specified,
-      we will try to read it from the default service account token file. | `eyJ...` |
+      we will try to read it from the default service account token file `/var/run/secrets/kubernetes.io/serviceaccount/token`. | `eyJ...` |